-This is a rich, country-style venison sausage where the dominant spice is ground bay leaves and garlic.
+This is a rich, country-style venison sausage recipe where the dominant spices are ground bay leaves and garlic.
 These are especially good for grilling, as bay seems to go well with the flavors that come with cooking over an open fire.

 - 4 grams Instacure No. 1 (optional)

-- Take out some hog casings and set in a bowl of very warm water.
+- Take out some hog casings and set in a bowl of warm water.

 - Stuff the sausage into the casings.
-Twist off links by pinching the sausage down and twisting it, first in one direction, and then with the next link, the other direction; this helps prevent them from unwinding.
+Twist off links by pinching the sausage down and twisting it, first in one direction, and then with the next link, in the other direction; this helps prevent them from unwinding.
 Or you could tie them off with butcher’s string.
 Make sure you pierce the links wherever there are air pockets; I use a needle sterilized in the flames of my stovetop.
 Gently squeeze the links to remove all air pockets.